 “How do I know?
-My employer sees everything,” Dämon continued without pause.
+My employer sees everything,” Dämon continued.
 “They see you, they see me, they even see your daughter back home.
-She’s due in three months, isn’t she?
+She’s due in a few months, isn’t she?
 Writes to you every day?
-The Enlightenment Committee members that read over mail letters find her writings very cute by the way.”
+The Enlightenment Committee members that read over all the circulating mail letters find her handwriting very cute by the way.”

 Only then did Weingartner feel both fear and anger.
 He had stepped on a landmine.
 “What—”

 “I wouldn’t suggest you go to the committee or your good friend General Watzmann for complaints,” Dämon had hummed, adding sugar into her coffee.
 “Because your highly esteemed general is also employed by myemployer.
 And it’s not ELPIS if that’s what you’re thinking.
 It’s the one with the crown.”